Charles-Ndugire/django-week2/README.md

 This is a clone of  Instagram where people share their  images and videos for other users to view.
 Users can sign up, login, view and post photos, search and follow other users.
 ##  Live Link
- Click [View Site](https://instalite.herokuapp.com/)  to visit the site
+ Click [this-Link](https://insta888.herokuapp.com/)  to view the site

 ## Screenshots
 ###### Home page